robbie-carragher/Twidget/README.md

 # Twitter Feed Widget

 **Twitter Feed Widget** is a custom WordPress widget plugin that allows users to embed a live Twitter timeline feed into their WordPress website.
-Simply provide a Twitter username, and the widget will display the user's latest tweets.
+Provide a Twitter username, and the widget will display the user's latest tweets.

 ---